 Kahn's 1 June 1944 assessment by Diekmann

-This assessment for Kahn was competed by Adolf Diekmann on the same day that Sylvester Stadler completed Diekmann's own assessment.
+This assessment for Kahn was completed by Adolf Diekmann on the same day that Sylvester Stadler completed Diekmann's own assessment.
 It is obvious from what is written, that Kahn is still adjusting to his changed role from that of military policeman to a Panzer Grenadier officer (both roles were within Das Reich Division).
 Knowing what happened at Oradour just 9 days later it is interesting to note that Kahn was, "willing to take great responsibility", "easily stirred into action" and was "zealous and diligent".

 Unfortunately the original of this document seems to have been typed on tissue paper, with the result that the text is smudged and has bled through from front to back and vice versa.
 The rendition below is my best attempt to date with this material, but it must be admitted that some words may have been transcribed incorrectly.
 However I am confident that my interpretation is true to the spirit of the original.
 If at all possible I will have another attempt at getting a better copy to work from in the future.
-Comments below are in italics.

 Assessment for 1.
 6. 1944.